-Diller-Quaile offers a program of voice study for the early beginner through the advanced high school student.
-Students generally begin study at age ten or older in individual or group instruction, though boys sometimes begin study as young as age eight.
+Diller-Quaile offers a program of voice study for the beginning singer through the advanced high school student.
+Students generally begin study at age ten or older, though some students begin study as young as age eight.
 A curriculum shaped by the philosophy of Angela Diller and traditional vocal pedagogies informs an approach that assures teaching tailored to the needs of the individual student, with a strong emphasis on healthy vocal technique, confident solo performing, fluent music reading, and skillful ensemble participation.
 Repertoire and study materials are shaped to the individual student’s interest and level.

-The typical program for a beginning student is comprised of an individual lesson and a Musicianship Class.
+The typical program for a beginning student is comprised of an Individual Lesson and a Musicianship Class.
 As students advance, they participate in Repertoire Class, Chorus, and Chamber Music.
-In addition to the many performing opportunities the School offers, the Voice Department gathers several times each year for Liederabends – informal gatherings where voice students of all levels of experience share repertoire.
+Additionally there are opportunities for students of all levels to participate as soloists or ensemble members in Diller-Quaile Youth Opera, where participants are coached and mentored by experienced performers and stage directors.

 Vocal Repertoire Class

-Advanced teenagers participate in this weekly class, focusing on the interpretation and performance of compositions from the standard repertoire.
-Students are coached on solo works and learn from observing and participating in the work of their peers.
-This class provides a venue for students to perform each week and to discuss the various style periods and performance practices relevant to their repertoire.
+Advanced singers focus on the interpretation and performance of compositions from the standard repertoire.
+Students are coached on solo works and learn from observing the work of their peers.
+Repertoire Class provides a venue for students to perform each week and to discuss the various style periods and performance practices relevant to their repertoire.
 The class also includes experience with Italian, French, and German diction and translation of song texts, as well as the use of IPA (International Phonetic Alphabet).

 Boys Vocal Class